HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 We focused of mobile vs. desktop page loads making use of [`NetworkInformation.effectiveType`](https://developer.mozilla.org/en-US/docs/Web/API/NetworkInformation/effectiveType), which returns a string based on the effective connection type, `slow-2g`, `2g`, `3g`, or `4g`.
 The top tier is `4g`, so could really be seen as "4g or faster", including 5g and broadband, fixed connections.

-18.2% of mobile requests had page loads utilising `NetworkInformation.effectiveType`, but surprisingly, a very slightly higher 18.4% of desktop requests detected use of this API.
+18.2% of mobile requests had page loads utilizing `NetworkInformation.effectiveType`, but surprisingly, a very slightly higher 18.4% of desktop requests detected use of this API.

 #### Device Memory API